 Start building up your social media followers months – if not longer – before you’re planning to launch your raise.

-Check that all the accounts that you use (from Twitter and Facebook to LinkedIn) are all fully functioning and in credit.
+Check that all the accounts that you use are all fully functioning.
 You’ll find it a pain if you’re not able to post things easily when you’re busy trying to simultaneously run your campaign and keep your business running smoothly.

 - General business news.

 If you already have a good social media following before the campaign’s live, you’ll have nurtured a community who will be interested in investing in your business straightaway.
 It’s usually much easier to meet your investment target when you’ve already developed a following.

 Take every opportunity to connect with your audience.
 One way to build community is to speak at conferences that are connected to what your business is involved with.
 Create a list of the events that your potential investors may attend and go along to as many as you can.

 Turn every event you attend as an entrepreneur into a promotional opportunity.
 After all, with equity crowdfunding, everyone is a potential investor.
 Plug your campaign at the end of every speech you give or conversation you have.
 Consider producing business cards that feature the campaign URL so you can easily hand out the details of where to find out more info.
 Ask the people you meet to send you their email address so that you can build up a mailing list, making it easy to send them news of your campaign.

 Put a lot of thought into crafting the back story of your business.
 Is there something unique about how you do things or does your product or service do something that no-one else offers?
 If so, highlight it.
 But, be scrupulously honest and don’t make any exaggerated claims.

 Describe what your business means to you, and in particular, what difference hitting the investment target will mean.
 Try to put together a clear and accurate piece that will appeal to potential investors and inspire them to invest in you.